 Are you planning to move and make a new start with your family in one of the European Member States?
 There is certainly a lot to consider.
 A very important point, apart from finding work and accommodation and the regulation of all official documents, is the organisation of childcare.

-For an optimal preparation we have created the course Life in the EU. his course should be studied before moving to a European country in order to solve possible difficulties in advance.
+For an optimal preparation we have created the course Life in the EU.
+Check this course before moving to a European country in order to solve possible difficulties in advance.

 0 responses on "Family life in the European Union"